-The Second Colorado River Basin Data and Modeling Roundtable: Virtual
+The Second Colorado River Basin Data and Modeling Roundtable: Webinar

 The roundtable will draw around 40 participants from the WaDE, OpenET, and IOW projects and from invited policy and decision-makers from federal and state agencies and researchers across the seven Colorado River Basin States: Arizona, California, Colorado, New Mexico, Nevada, Utah, Wyoming.

 Colorado River Basin: State Water Data Initiatives – Progress on Modeling Water Use and Sharing Data

 Wyoming: Jodee Pring, Supervisor, River Basin Planning – Wyoming and Water Development Office AND Charlie Ferrantelli, River Basin Coordinator – Wyoming State Engineer’s Office

 California AB1755: Streamlining Water Data Submissions to the State Joaquin Esquivel, Board Chair – California Control Board and Kamyar Guivetchi, Manager, Division of Planning – California Department of Water Resources